wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Verify installation.md

 You can verify that Edge Data Store is correctly installed.

-- Run the following script from the terminal window.
+1. Run the following script from the terminal window:

     ```bash
     curl http://localhost:5590/api/v1/configuration